-- [A] 106.2 Permits not required.
+- [A] 106.1.1 Annual permit.
+Instead of an individual construction permit for each alteration to an already approved system or equipment or application installation, the code official is authorized to issue an annual permit upon application therefor to any person, firm or corporation regularly employing one or more qualified tradespersons in the building, structure or on the premises owned or operated by the applicant for the permit. - [A] 106.1.2 Annual permit records.
+The person to whom an annual permit is issued shall keep a detailed record of alterations made under such annual permit.
+The code official shall have access to such records at all times or such records shall be filed with the code official as designated. - [A] 106.2 Permits not required.
 Permits shall not be required for the following: - 1.
-Portable heating appliances; - 2.
-Portable ventilation appliances and equipment; - 3.
-Portable cooling units; - 4.
-Steam, hot water or chilled water piping within any heating or cooling equipment or appliances regulated by this code; - 5.
-The replacement of any minor part that does not alter the approval of equipment or an appliance or make such equipment or appliance unsafe; - 6.
-Portable evaporative coolers; - 7.
-Self-contained refrigeration systems that contain 10 pounds (4.5 kg) or less of refrigerant, or that are actuated by motors of 1 horsepower (0.75 kW) or less; and - 8.
+Portable heating appliances. - 2.
+Portable ventilation appliances and equipment. - 3.
+Portable cooling units. - 4.
+Steam, hot water or chilled water piping within any heating or cooling equipment or appliances regulated by this code. - 5.
+The replacement of any minor part that does not alter the approval of equipment or an appliance or make such equipment or appliance unsafe.

+- 6. Portable evaporative coolers. - 7.
+Self-contained refrigeration systems that contain 10 pounds (4.5 kg) or less of refrigerant, or that are actuated by motors of 1 horsepower (0.75 kW) or less. - 8.
 Portable fuel cell appliances that are not connected to a fixed piping system and are not interconnected to a power grid.